 But something changed in me when I started my Morning Pages.
 I started writing each day, sometimes first thing, sometimes in the afternoon, but I actually did them.
 I was skeptical that this would be another passing fancy and I’d drop it after a while, but I kept plugging along.
 Suddenly, I realized that I was nearing the end of the Leuchtturm.
 With amazement, I bought another and did something I’d never done before – I wrote on the last page of the journal.
-And that’s when I realized that somewhere along the way, the Morning Pages performed their magic on me.
+And that’s when I realized that somewhere along the way that the Morning Pages performed their magic on me.

-I am now halfway through my second journal of devoted writing.
+I have already completed a small stack of journals.
 I still don’t quite write in them every day, but I’m writing at least 90% of the time, which is acceptable for me.
 I have never felt as clear or as light as I have since I’ve started writing my Morning Pages.
 I have no idea when that happened, exactly, but I’m super freakin’ exciting by how good I feel.

 There is also something completely magical about waking up, pouring a steaming cup of coffee, and cracking open my journal.
 If the weather is nice, I will open a window and feel the breeze.
 I slide on my noise cancelling headphones and listen to Focus at Will, which helps me tremendously with writing consistently and not spacing out.
 Focus at will is scientifically proven to increase focus and productivity, which is great for my pages.
 Sometimes I’ll find myself staring aimlessly into the distance and thinking about a TV show or something.
 Listening to Focus at Will helps me actually write as a stream of conscious.
 If you want to see how this amazing musical tool works, try it free for 30 days and experience it for yourself!
 And if you’re a student, you can actually try Prime free for six whole months, which is absolutely fantastic.

 How the Pages Work